prybalko/prybalko/README.md

 -->

 - 🇫🇮 I live in Helsinki, Finland.
-- 🦀 I'm an engineer at [Parity Technologies](https://parity.io).
-- 🔭 I’m currently working on [Polkadot Vault](https://wiki.polkadot.network/docs/polkadot-vault).
-- 🤖 Most of the time I'm writing on Rust, Python and Go.
+- 🤖 Most of the time I'm writing on Python, Rust and Go.
 Sometimes JavaScript.
 - ✉️ You can shoot me an email at [me@prybalko.com](mailto:me@prybalko.com).